Tim Seeley: Career

 Seeley is also the author of the comic Hack/Slash series, and will participate in the production of the Hack/Slash feature film.
 It was due to be released by Universal Pictures in 2009.

 His Image Comics series, Loaded Bible, gained a great deal of attention for its political theme of Jesus vs. Vampires in a post-apocalyptic Christian-run society.

 Seeley's webcomic Colt Noble and the Megalords debuted on Nerd City Online on August 3, 2009.
 In 2010, it was announced he was writing Wild Game, a comic about werewolves.
 However, the series was never released and he instead went on to release 47 issues, across six years, of Revival.

 In 2023, he co-created the series Local Man with Tony Fleecs.

 Seeley shares a studio with fellow comics creator and frequent collaborator Mike Norton.

+Around 2026, Seeley has worked with Ignition Press, writing two series': No Place and Everyone Loves a Jewel Thief.